tsawler/courses/readme.md

 <a href="https://golang.org"><img src="https://img.shields.io/badge/powered_by-Go-3362c2.svg?style=flat-square" alt="Built with GoLang"></a>

-# GoBlender client
+# Courses

-Sample project for client specific code for GoBlender.
+An extension to GoBlender that allows for delivery of video based online courses.

 ## Setup